uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 Now although we've made our new branch, it currently is only on our own machines and has nothing in it.
-We'll add something here so this branch has meaning and then we'll get this new branch on GitHub.
+We'll add something here so this branch has meaning and then we'll push this new branch to our remote repository on GitHub.

 So in this case, let's say we're editing the file `index.html`.
 This is where we're adding our cat picture.